Purpose. Resilience. Performance.

 Work with, rather than against their mind when things get tough

-Stay present and non-judgemental to solve problems faster
+Stay present and non-judgemental, to solve problems faster

 Have fun - regardless of race results